DNA64/jekyll/docs/_docs/step-by-step/05-includes.md

 ## Include usage

-Create a file for the navigation at `_includes/navigation.html` with the following content:
+Create the `_includes` folder in your site's root directory, then within the `_includes` folder create a file for the navigation at `_includes/navigation.html` with the following content:

 ```
 <nav>